 1. What parts of the history can be documented by ancillary staff or the beneficiary starting in CY 2019?

 To clarify terminology, we are using the term “history” broadly in the same way that the 1995 and 1997 E/M documentation guidelines use this term in describing the CC, ROS and PFSH as “components of history that can be listed separately or included in the description of HPI.”
-This policy does not address (and we believe never has addressed) who can independently take/perform histories or what part(s) of history they can take, but rather addresses who can document information included in a history and what supplemental documentation should be provided by the billing practitioner if someone else has already recorded the information in the medical record.
+This policy does not address who can independently take/perform histories or what part(s) of history they can take, but rather addresses who can document information included in a history and what supplemental documentation should be provided by the billing practitioner if someone else has already recorded the information in the medical record.

-2. What is "Status of chronic conditions"?
+2. What is "status of chronic conditions"?

-In 1997, the E/M Guidelines enhanced the history of present illness (HPI) section of the 1995 score sheet to include the patient's chronic conditions the practitioner is following or in which an exacerbation may have occurred resulting in the chief complaint and the reason for the patient encounter.
-The documentation in the patient's medical record must clearly state a status of the chronic condition in order to meet the requirement under the HPI Status of 1, 2, or 3 Chronic Conditions on the 1995 score sheet.
+enhanced the HPI section of the 1995 score sheet to include the patient's chronic conditions the practitioner is following or in which an exacerbation may have occurred resulting in the chief complaint and the reason for the patient encounter.
+The documentation in the patient's medical record must clearly state a status of the chronic condition in order to meet the requirement under the HPI status of 1, 2, or 3 chronic conditions on the 1995 score sheet.
 An example could be hypertension - stable on Atenolol.

 3. If the physician states same/unchanged from last visit, will he receive credit for reviewing the last visit information?

 Yes, only if the physician includes the documentation from the previous visit.
-Otherwise, the reviewer would not know what was same or unchanged from the previous visit.
+Otherwise, the reviewer would not know what was the same or unchanged from the previous visit.

-6. Can the patients past medical history be used in scoring the ROS or HPI elements??
+6. Can the patient's past medical history be used in scoring the ROS or HPI elements?

-No. The ROS and HPI elements pertain to the chief complaint and the reason for the patients visit that day, not past medical history information.
+No. The ROS and HPI elements pertain to the chief complaint and the reason for the patient's visit that day, not past medical history information.